oracle-livelabs/apex/online-bookstore-app/13-push-notification/13-push-notification.md

 ## Task 2: Configure Navigation Bar Entries for Settings Page of Push Notification

+In this task, you will configure the Navigation Bar to include a Settings option for managing push notifications.
+This ensures users can easily access notification preferences from the app's navigation menu.

 1. Navigate to **Shared Components**.

     ![close dialog](images/13-1-sc-admin-2.png " ")